Archetypal SAE: Adaptive and Stable Dictionary Learning for Concept Extraction in Large Vision Models: Towards Archetypal SAEs

 \section{Towards Archetypal SAEs}

 In their seminal work, \citet{cutler1994archetypal} proposed representing each data point as a convex combination of \textit{Archetypes}, which are themselves defined as convex combinations of data points.
 Concretely, the dictionary (the collection of Archetypes) can be constructed by multiplying the data by a row-stochastic matrix.
-Drawing on these ideas, we propose a solution to the problem of instability in SAEs' training: the \textbf{Archetypal SAE} (\asae), which acts as a plug-and-play parameterization of the dictionary---i.e., the decoder matrix---and can be seamlessly integrated into any existing SAE, e.g., TopK~\cite{gao2024scaling} or Jump-ReLU~\cite{rajamanoharan2024jumping}.
+Drawing on these ideas, we propose a solution to the problem of instability in SAEs' training: the \textbf{Archetypal SAE} (\asae), which acts as a plug-and-play parameterization of the dictionary---i.e., the decoder matrix---and can be seamlessly integrated into any existing SAE, e.g., TopK~\cite{gao2024scaling} or Jump-ReLU~\cite{rajamanoharan2024jumping}. \paragraph{Formulation.} Let $\A \in \R^{n \times d}$ represent the data matrix (with $n$ data points in $\R^d$), and $\Delta^n = \{ \x \in \R^n \mid x_i \geq 0, \bm{1}^{\tr} \x = 1 \}$ denote the $(n\!-\!1)$-dimensional simplex in $\R^n$.
+A matrix $\W \in \R^{k \times n}$ is \emph{row-stochastic} if each row $\W_i$ belongs to $\Delta^n$.
+Define the set of row-stochastic matrices as